 Years later, the house was said to have been a hideout for bandits, murderers, and even bootleggers and was known as “Robbers Roost”.
 In 1935, a 16-room hotel with a ballroom, post office, and stable stood where the picnic shelter is now located, and numerous carvings in the rock are evidence of the area’s many visitors.

-Directions to the House
+Hike to the Rock House

-Other Great Places to Explore
+Other Great Places to Explore in the Hocking Hills

-Old Man’s Cave: This cave is the most popular area in the State Park and was once inhabited by a hermit named Richard Rowe.
+Old Man’s Cave at Hocking Hills State Park is a popular area that was once inhabited by a hermit named Richard Rowe.
 Today, guests can hike a one-mile trail to the large recess cave and admire breathtaking rock formations and bridges along the way.
 Be sure to walk to the end of the trail where you’ll find flowing waterfalls and the famous Devil’s Bathtub, a bubbling pool of water that spills into a creek.